+This indicator uses information from the national accounts to calculate the contribution of identified 'non-tourist related' industries to real GDP.
+The GDP for the industries of wholesale and retail trade, and restaurants and accommodation have been subtracted from the overall total.
 The remainder is assumed to indicate the GDP for non-tourist related industries.
 The percentage change (year on year) has then been used to measure growth in the non-tourist related industries.

 One of the limitations of this approach, is that it relies on assumptions about which industries are related to tourism.
 The Cook Islands economy is heavily dependent on tourism which is integrated into many aspects of the economy.
 It is likely that the restaurant and accommodation is essentially tourism related.
-However, some of the wholesale and retail trade will relate to local rather than tourist use, as will communications and transport.
+However, some of the wholesale and retail trade will relate to local rather than tourist use.
+It is also likely that the transport and communication industry has a large tourism component, so that industry could potentially be treated as 'tourism related'.
+Some agriculture also services the tourism sector - for example by providing local produce to resorts and restaurants.